 The methods for installing floating floors vary depending on the hard-flooring product, the need for underlay, and the subfloor.

 - Subfloor preparation is important when laying luxury vinyl planks

 - Underlay is important when laying laminate, hybrid and timber flooring

 Preparation before laying floors is just as important as the floors themselve/s.
 Be sure to read our pre-installation guide before your new flooring arrives.

 Can you lay floating floors straight on concrete?

-It is best to obtain advice from Carpet Court’s expert staff if you intend to install a floating floor straight on concrete.
+It is best to obtain advice from Carpet Court’s expert staff if you intend to install a floating floor over a concrete subfloor yourself.

 How do you clean floating wood floors?

 Floating timber floors are easily swept with a soft broom, a microfibre mop or even vacuumed using a hardwood floor attachment so as not to scratch the surface.